yani-iben/yani-iben/README.md

 My expertise lies in:

-* Predictive modeling with RapidMiner
+* Predictive modeling with Python, R
-* Querying data using SQL
+* Querying data using SQL or database manipulation in Python
-* Developing dashboards with Tableau
+* Developing dashboards and apps with Tableau, Python, Plotly Dash
 * Data analysis and reporting using Google Sheets and Excel

 **Welcome to my portfolio**